 The correct formation of baby teeth in children is important for jaw growth, appearance, speech and most importantly to keep spacing for children’s adult teeth to grow.
 Baby teeth are replaced by adult teeth at times that are specific to each child.
 Unfortunately, baby teeth lost early because of tooth decay is the leading cause for crowding of the adult teeth.

-We have amazing dental care for children’s teeth at Ashton Avenue Dental Practice.
+We have team of amazing childrens dentist to offer you the best dental care for your children’s teeth at Ashton Avenue Dental Practice.
 Feel free to contact our Claremont dentist today for further information on children’s dentistry.
 Call us on 08 9385 6677 to book your appointment or fill out the contact us form today.

 Your child’s teeth should be brushed twice a day - in the morning and just before bed.
 Spend 2 minutes teaching your child brushing, concentrating a good portion of this time on the back molars.
 This is an area where cavities often first develop.
 Replace the toothbrush every 3 or 4 months, or sooner if it shows signs of wear.